ethanbass/chromatographR/README.md

-chromatographR is a package for the reproducible analysis of HPLC-DAD data in R.
+chromatographR is a package for the reproducible analysis of HPLC-DAD chromatographic data in R.